-The Company has an established control framework with respect to the measurement of fair values.
+The Company has an established control framework with respect to the measurement of fair values of financial instruments.
 The Retail Commercial Services team has the overall responsibility for overseeing all financial asset and liability fair value measurements, including level 3 fair values, and reports to the Executive General Manager Retail.
-Contracts are valued using a combination of data sources including current trades executed by the Company, the Sydney Futures Exchange (SFE), ICAP PIc (ICAP), TFS Australia Pty Ltd (TFS) and other market intelligence.
+Contracts are valued using a combination of data sources including current trades executed by the Company, the Australian Securities Exchange (ASX), ICAP PIc (ICAP), TFS Australia Pty Ltd (TFS) and other market intelligence.
 The Company trades frequently in these instruments and has sufficient market information to reliably measure the values of these contracts in accordance with the requirements of Australian Accounting Standards.